LucasFA/LucasFA.github.io/content/posts/design-by-contract-rust.md

 }
 ```

-The big cousin has a clear reason to exist: it prevent unnecessary recompilation of the full `reified_transmogrify` function - though `transmogrify` will still be recompiled.
+The big cousin has a clear reason to exist: it prevents the monomorphization cost that would usually be incurred.

 Why the smaller cousin though?
 Well, the naming and the rest of the post might have given it away.
+There's a [contracts crate](https://docs.rs/contracts/latest/contracts/) in Rust, as in [Design by Contract](https://en.wikipedia.org/wiki/Design_by_contract).

 Suppose you have an unsafe performance critical function, and you want to make sure it's called with valid arguments.
 The contracts crate essentially would turn this: